hughfdjackson/flywheel/README.md

 ```

-#### Framerate capping:
+#### Time Delta capping:

 When a page loses focus or the loop is paused, the gap between frames can be large enough to cause problems in games (especially where acceleration or collision detection is involved).
-To combat this, flywheel limits the `time_delta` value passed to the callback ( to 33ms; equivilent to ~30fps ).
+To combat this, flywheel limits the `time_delta` value passed to the callback ( by default, to 50ms; equivilent to ~20fps ).

 To change the cap: